Free Extensions and Jordan type: Examples

-{J. Watanabe asked whether there is a converse to Theorem \ref{SL2thm} if we assume that each of $A,B,C$ are standard graded.\footnote{Recall that T. Harima and J. Watanabe gave a counterexample to the converse of Theorem \ref{SL2thm} when $A$ is allowed to have non-standard grading \cite[Example 6.3]{HW2}.} 0.2cm \begin{question} Assume that the $A$-free extension $C$ with fibre $B$ is strong Lefschetz, and that $A,B,C$ are standard graded.
+{J. Watanabe asked whether there is a converse to Theorem \ref{SL2thm} if we assume that each of $A,B,C$ are standard graded.\footnote{Recall that T. Harima and J. Watanabe gave a counterexample to the converse of Theorem \ref{SL2thm} when $A$ is allowed to have non-standard grading \cite[Example 6.3]{HW2}.} 0.2cm \begin{question} Assume that the $A$-free extension $C$ with fiber $B$ is strong Lefschetz, and that $A,B,C$ are standard graded.
 Can we conclude that $A,B$ are SL? \end{question} We will show that the answer to the Question \ref{junzoquest} is ``No'' in Example \ref{SL2counterex}.
-In order to show this example we prove a result about freeness of extensions $C$ over the ring $A={\sf k}[t]/(t^{m+1})$.} Let $R={\F}[x_1,\ldots,x_r]$ be a standard graded polynomial ring, let $I_B\subset R$ be a homogeneous ideal of finite colength such that the quotient $B=R/I_B$ is a graded Artinian Gorenstein algebra with socle degree $j_B$.
-Let $Q_R={\F}[X_1,\ldots,X_n]$ be the dualizing module of $R$, and let $F_B\in (Q_R)_{j_B}$ be a (homogeneous) Macaulay dual generator for $B$.
+In order to show this example we prove a result about freeness of extensions $C$ over the ring $A={\sf k}[t]/(t^{m+1})$.} Let $R={\F}[x_1,\ldots,x_n]$ be a standard graded polynomial ring, let $I_B\subset R$ be a homogeneous ideal of finite colength such that the quotient $B=R/I_B$ is a graded Artinian Gorenstein algebra with socle degree $j_B$.
+Let $Q_R={\F}[X_1,\ldots,X_n]$ be the divided power algebra corresponding to $R$, and let $F_B\in (Q_R)_{j_B}$ be a (homogeneous) Macaulay dual generator for $B$ as in Lemma~\ref{dualgenlem}.
 Set $A={\F}[t]/(t^{m+1})$, and consider $F_A=T^{m}$, a Macaulay dual generator for $A$ in ${\F}[T]$.
-Set $S={\F}[x_1,\ldots,x_r,t]=R[t]$ and set $Q_S={\F}[X_1,\ldots,X_r,T]$. \begin{lemma} Let $G\in Q_R$ be a homogeneous polynomial of degree $\deg G=j_B+m$, and consider the polynomial in $F\in Q_S$ defined by
+Let $S={\F}[x_1,\ldots,x_n,t]=R[t]$ and set $Q_S={\F}[X_1,\ldots,X_n,T]$, the corresponding ring of divided powers. \begin{lemma} Let $G\in Q_R$ be a homogeneous polynomial of degree $\deg G=j_B+m$, and consider the polynomial in $F\in Q_S$ defined by

 Then $F$ is the Macaulay dual generator of a free extension with base $A$ and fiber $B$ if and only if $(I_B)^2\circ G = 0$. \end{lemma} \begin{proof} We first show $\Leftarrow$, that $(I_B)^2\circ G=0$ implies $C$ is an $A$-free extension.
 Let ${C=S/I_C}$, where ${I_C=\Ann_SF}$ and assume $I_B^2\circ G=0$.
 Consider the projection map ${\hat{\pi}:S\rightarrow R}$ defined by ${x_i\mapsto x_i}$ and ${t\mapsto 0}$.
 Let ${f\in I_C}$, where